hyweljohnllewellyn/hywelme/_posts/2016-03-06-drupal-8-sub-themes-and-stylesheets.md

 - an info file to which describes the sub theme region structure, libraries and parent theme
 - a library file, which will describe the stylesheets and any javascript used

+I used [Adding stylesheets (CSS) and JavaScript (JS) to a Drupal 8 theme](https://www.drupal.org/theme-guide/8/assets)  as a reference.

 *[hartleyvoicescouk sub theme folder structure](https://github.com/hyweljohnllewellyn/hywelme/tree/gh-pages/assets/2016-03-06/hartleyvoicescouk)*
 ![drupal 8 sub theme folders]({{site.baseurl}}/2016-03-06/drupal 8 sub theme folders.png)